-The Gospels paint a stark picture of what it means to stand courageously with Christ.
-When his words about the Son of Man suffering at the hands of the elders, chief priests, and the scribes came to pass, reality became unbearable for most of the disciples.
-One betrayed him and eleven ran away at the scene of arrest in the garden of Gethsemane (Mark 14:50).
+The gospels paint a stark picture of what it means to stand courageously with Christ.
+When the cross loomed, the disciples scattered.
+One betrayed him, and eleven fled at the scene of his arrest in the garden of Gethsemane.1

-Peter and John witnessed Jesus’ trial before the Sanhedrin, but as their master was being mocked and spat upon, Peter heard himself denying the Lord three times.
-At the second cock crow he broke down and wept, for Jesus had told him earlier that evening: “Amen, I say to you, this very night before the cock crows twice you will deny me three times” (Matthew 26:34; Mark 14:30; Luke 22:34; John 13:38).
+Amid the mockery and scorn at Jesus’ trial before the Sanhedrin, Peter denied the Lord three times.
+At cockcrow, he broke down and wept, remembering Jesus’ words: “Amen, I say to you, this very night before the cock crows, you will deny me three times.”2

-At the foot of the cross, only one out of twelve stood with Jesus to the end—John the beloved disciple—along with Mary, the mother of Jesus, Mary Magdalene, and some other women who accompanied him in his final agony.
+Only one out of the Twelve stood with Jesus at the foot of the cross.
+Next to John, Mary, the mother of Jesus, Mary Magdalene, and some other women also accompanied him in his final agony.
 Their faithfulness illustrates the truth of this proverb: